Katolus/functions/README.md

 ## Features

-The project is still under deep development, and there is still a lot of work to be done even to reach the base quality.
+The project is still under deep development, and there is still a lot of work to be done.
+Nonetheless this project will provide value to people looking to help out or use it while knowing associate risks.
-Nonetheless, we believe there is value in using it as it is if it fits your needs and requirements (Python + Linux).

 Feedback, issues and request are more than welcome.
 See how you can [contribute](CONTRIBUTING.md).